How to get started

 in your browser's address bar.

-hostnames get post-fixed with a '-' and running number when there are multiple turing-pi's connected to the same network. i.e. a second turing-pi would be discoverable under
+Host names get post-fixed with a '-' and a counter when there are multiple turing-pi's with the same host name connected to the same network. i.e. a second turing-pi would be discoverable as

 turnigpi-2.local